UnlockNYC/unlock-nyc-web-archive-23/index.md

   where you can build community and exchange experiences and tips with other voucher holders.</p><h2>Why should I report?</h2><p>There are many reasons you might want to report unfair treatment on your housing search, and justice looks different to everyone.
-For example, some people are interested in learning about their rights and whether they can file a formal complaint.
+For example, some people are interested in learning about their options and whether they can file a formal complaint.
 Other people want a chance at applying to an apartment they were turned down from.
-And others just want to share their story so that the broker or landlord gets on the radar of organizations working in housing justice.</p><p>When you use your voice to report where discrimination is happening, who’s doing it, and what it sounds like, you’re helping paint a clearer picture of discrimination – so that together we can better push back against it!
+And others share their story so that the broker or landlord gets on the radar of organizations working in housing justice.</p><p>No matter what <em>your</em> reasons are, when you use your voice to report where discrimination is happening, who’s doing it, and what it sounds like, you’re helping paint a clearer picture of discrimination – so that together we can better push back against it!
   With your help, we can hold landlords and brokers accountable and also advocate